openSUSE/openSUSE-release-process/Beta.md

 #### Make sure hot-patched change being upstreamed
 Responsible: rel-eng

+Let's collect any patches/hotfixes that we make for Leap here and didn't make it upstream, typically we have them in subprojects.
 We've hot-patched change in the several packages, those change should go to upstream either to github or OBS.